bonfire-networks/CommonsPub-Server/HACKING.md

 2. You will not need to run `make dev-db-up`

+## Running

+By default, the back-end listens on port 4000 (TCP), so you can access it on http://localhost:4000/

+The MoodleNet frontend is a seperate app: https://gitlab.com/moodlenet/clients/react

+If you haven't set up transactional emails, while in development, you can access emails (such as signup validation) at `/sent_emails`.

 ## Documentation

 The code is somewhat documented inline.
 You can read the resulting [Module & Function Documentation](https://new.next.moodle.net/docs/server/api-reference.html#modules) on the project website.